-Imagine the almond pastry, deep-fried with powdered sugar-cum-cardamom, enjoying the sweet taste of Yazdi Qottab, enter to the land of 1001 nights tales and the splendour of the Silk Road era whose unrivalled beauty has remained the same in 5000 year old city of Yazd.
+Imagine the almond pastry, deep-fried with powdered sugar-cum-cardamom, enjoying the sweet taste of Yazdi Qottab, enter to the land of 1001 nights tales and the splendour of the Silk Road era whose unrivalled beauty has remained the same in the 5000-year-old city of Yazd.

-The city demonstrates how natives have adjusted themselves to namely a dry and desert environment which emerges between two vast deserts of Iranian plateau: Dasht-e Lut and Dasht-e Kavir.
+The city demonstrates how natives have adjusted themselves to namely a dry and desert environment that emerges between two vast deserts of the Iranian plateau: the Dasht-e Lut and the Dasht-e Kavir.
 Architectural and engineering creativity were to be employed to survive in such a tough environment, and this is why Yazd presents two of the main Persian architectural masterwork: Qanat and Bagdir.

 Qanat is an ancient water exploitation system, a masterpiece of Iranian indigenous knowledge.
 In the aridity domination, it is the life-giving qanat whose underground tunnels lead water and life toward the wind-catcher town.
-Each district has a distinct qanat and Yazdi qanat markers are considered as the gifted illiterate engineers in Iran, passed on their knowledge to their sons verbally.
+Each district has a distinct qanat and Yazdi qanat makers are considered as the gifted illiterate engineers in Iran, passing on their knowledge to their sons verbally.

 Because Yazd was located in a remote desert area, the city was difficult to reach and thus has been preserved from the battles of the various empires.
 For centuries, this major city of the Silk Road has been an important trading post and a flourishing point during the 14th and 15th centuries.
 The finest Persian handicrafts were found in Yazd, known for the quality of its textiles and carpets.